rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

     kubectl describe pods nginx
 ```

 Pod should be in running state and launched on the host as per values in pod.yml.
-Validate running below commands on sgx host:
+Validate by running below command on sgx host:
 ```
 	docker ps
 ```